How I Got Over Myself After Thinking, “I’m Bad At My Job”

 I have heard lots of people discuss stresses at work like bad bosses or coworkers, long hours, or low pay, but I rarely hear folks talk about the acute sensation that you are bad at your job.

 I’ll back up.
 A year and a half ago, I landed a dream job in my field right out of graduate school — a teaching gig with some cool administrative components that, in most circumstances, would go to someone with a Ph.D., but happened to only pay what someone with a Master’s would generally be willing to take.
 To me, it was too good to be true, a wonderful chance to have fulfilling full-time work when I’d been told part-time teaching was one of my only options.
-The job was at least 2 or 3 levels higher than any of my previous jobs and had virtually no red tape or people telling me what to do.
-It also, as I found out later, had a lot of responsibility and expectations.
+The job was at least two or three levels higher than any of my previous jobs and had virtually no red tape or people telling me what to do.
+It also, as I found out later, had a lot of responsibility and expectations, and I found myself struggling with my job.

 This was, in most ways, wonderful.
 I felt some combination of proud and lucky to get the job at all, but as I spent a day shadowing my predecessor in the job, I began to feel that nagging feeling that this would push the limits of my abilities, especially with things like multi-tasking, clarity in communication, and detail-oriented work.
 I didn’t feel impostor syndrome, the term given to people who think they’ve gotten somewhere without deserving it; I knew I had the qualifications for the job.
 I just worried that I wouldn’t be very good at it.

 Actually being bad at your job, to the point of serious problems, is a problem in and of itself, because you will probably be noticed and have to improve or move into a new role.
-This, however, was just feeling bad at my job, and it didn’t really go away — while I got my work done, there were little things where I dropped the ball, or couldn’t have anticipated but still felt bad for not filling that need.
+There will be clear signs you are bad at your job.
+This, however, was just feeling not good enough for my job, and it didn’t really go away — while I got my work done, there were little things where I dropped the ball, or couldn’t have anticipated but still felt bad for not filling that need.
 It might be just another way to frame perfectionism, but I also think it has to do with applying for and taking jobs just at the edge of your ability and experience.

 With teaching in particular, I meet people who say they were “terrible” at teaching at first who now have 20 years under their belt.
 I find this interesting, because few early-career teachers will acknowledge how much they feel they’re terrible at teaching, the fact that they don’t know why certain lessons don’t work, or that some of their grading feels arbitrary or unhelpful.
 I don’t think, objectively, I am really bad at my teaching job — I fulfill the goals and objectives.
 I do, however, sense thoroughly the lack of spark in my classes when compared with the classes of those who have truly had time to become stellar teachers.
 I know what stand-out teaching looks like, but I’ve had to accept that I’m just not there yet.